polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 otherwise require longer than the block execution time.

-- **Off-Chain Storage** offers storage that is local to a Substrate node that can be accessed both by on-chain logic and off-chain worker.
+- **Off-Chain Storage** offers storage that is local to a Substrate node that can be accessed both by on-chain logic (via off-chain indexing) and off-chain worker.
 This is great for different worker threads to communicate to each others and for storing user- / node-specific data that does  not require consensus over the whole network.